maryi/CSCW-Project/Project report/ReportDocument.md

 *Turnover*: represents the rapidity with which group members enter or leave from the collaboration.
 We defined three possible options:

  * Low: for closed group and private collaboration
- * Medium: closed group, but with possibility to have private or open collaboration
+ * Medium: closed group, but with the possibility to have private or open collaboration
- * High: open group, open collaboration to general public
+ * High: open group, and open collaboration to general public

 *Nascence*: describes the level of familiarity of participants with respect to the coordinated action.
 For this descriptor we defined the possible values as: